tinymovr/Tinymovr/docs/hardware/errata.rst

 .. _alpha-erratum-1:

-Tinymovr Alpha CAN Bus Connector Erratum
+Tinymovr Alpha CAN Bus Connector
 ****************************************

 The CANine v1 Adapter that came with Tinymovr alpha had the DF-13 pins reversed and as such is not compatible with regular DF-13 cables.
 Alpha users are advised to use the alternative pin header on the board and the included DF-13 to 2.54mm pin converter cable to communicate with Tinymovr, as shown in the diagram below: